sylabs/examples/http-server/nginx-php-web-server/README.md

 <br>

-Finely, you can start the instance:
+Finally, you can start the instance:

 ```
 $ sudo ./start.sh